kcierzan/dotfiles/README.md

 cat ~/.config/chezmoi/chezmoi-key.txt

 # In 1Password: create a new item called "chezmoi-age-key" in your Personal vault.
-# Add a password field named "private-key" and paste the key contents there.
+# The default "password" field should contain only the AGE-SECRET-KEY-... line.
 ```

 ### Adding a new encrypted file